pcingola/SnpEff/src/docs/se_inputoutput.md

 ### Details about Protein interaction effects

-Protein interactions are calculated from [PDB](http://www.rcsb.org/).
+Protein interactions are calculated from [PDB](http://www.rcsb.org/) or [AlphaFold](https://alphafold.ebi.ac.uk/download).
 There are two main types of interactions:

 * **protein_protein_contact:** These are "protein-protein" interaction loci.
 They are calculated from PDB's co-crystalized structures by inferring pairs of amino acids in different proteins that have atoms closer than 3 Angstrom from each other.